-- Erik D. Demaine, Martin L. Demaine, David A. Huffman, Duks Koschitz, and Tomohiro Tachi, “Characterization of Curved Creases and Rulings: Design and Analysis of Lens Tessellations”, in Origami6: Proceedings of the 6th International Meeting on Origami in Science, Mathematics and Education (OSME 2014), Tokyo, Japan, August 10–13, 2014, to appear.
+- Erik D. Demaine, Martin L. Demaine, David A. Huffman, Duks Koschitz, and Tomohiro Tachi, “Characterization of Curved Creases and Rulings: Design and Analysis of Lens Tessellations”, in Origami6: Proceedings of the 6th International Meeting on Origami in Science, Mathematics and Education (OSME 2014), volume 1, Tokyo, Japan, August 10–13, 2014, pages 209–230, American Mathematical Society.

 We describe a general family of curved-crease folding tessellations consisting

 of a repeating “lens” motif formed by two convex curved arcs.
 The

 third author invented the first such design in 1992, when he made both a

 sketch of the crease pattern and a vinyl model (pictured below).
 Curve fitting

 suggests that this initial design used circular arcs.
 We show that in fact the

 curve can be chosen to be any smooth convex curve without inflection point.
 We